 Raymond Knapp came to UCLA in 1989, with degrees from Harvard (BA cum laude in music), Radford (MA in composition), and Duke (PhD in musicology).
 He has authored four books and co-edited two others: Brahms and the Challenge of the Symphony (1997), Symphonic Metamorphoses: Subjectivity and Alienation in Mahler's Re-Cycled Songs (2003), The American Musical and the Formation of National Identity (2005; winner of the George Jean Nathan Award for Dramatic Criticism), The American Musical and the Performance of Personal Identity (2006), Musicological Identities: Essays in Honor of Susan McClary (2008, with UCLA alumni Steven Baur and Jacqueline Warwick), and The Oxford Handbook of the American Musical (2011, with Stacy Wolf and UCLA colleague Mitchell Morris).
+With the help from the Bogliasco Foundation, he is now completing a book that considers the parallel effect of German Idealism on Haydn recption and on the development of US American popular music.

 Knapp's published essays address a wide range of additional interests, including Beethoven, Wagner, Brahms, Tchaikovsky, nationalism, musical allusion, music and identity, and film music.
 His current projects include a book that considers Haydn and American popular music in the context of German Idealism.
 He has originated courses on Mozart and on the American Musical, and has recently given seminars on nationalism, Mahler, Haydn, Mozart, absolute music, allusion, the American musical, and the nineteenth-century symphony.